paragonsean/404StarLink/v1/java-client/docs/ProjectsApi.md

 |-------------|-------------|------------------|
 | **200** | Successful response |  -  |

-<a id="monitoringProjectsDashboardsDelete"></a>
+<a id="connectorsProjectsLocationsConnectionsCreate"></a>
-# **monitoringProjectsDashboardsDelete**
+# **connectorsProjectsLocationsConnectionsCreate**
-> Object monitoringProjectsDashboardsDelete(name, $xgafv, accessToken, alt, paramCallback, fields, key, oauthToken, prettyPrint, quotaUser, uploadProtocol, uploadType)
+> Operation connectorsProjectsLocationsConnectionsCreate(parent, $xgafv, accessToken, alt, paramCallback, fields, key, oauthToken, prettyPrint, quotaUser, uploadProtocol, uploadType, connectionId, connection)

-Deletes an existing custom dashboard.This method requires the monitoring.dashboards.delete permission on the specified dashboard.
-For more information, see Cloud Identity and Access Management (https://cloud.google.com/iam).
+Creates a new Connection in a given project and location.

 ### Example
 ```java